fbridault/pres/RMLL/f4s.rst

 Communication
 ===================

-- *Signals/Slots*
+- *Signals/Slots* (inspired by Qt)
     - Data -> Service
     - Service <-> Service
-- Introduced in 0.9.2
 - Replace the old messaging system
-- Will be the only mechanism after 0.10.2
+- Only mechanism in latest version

 ----